mmuratarat/mmuratarat.github.io/_posts/2020-04-01-bash_shell_tutorial.md

 Hello!
 ```

-`<` takes the standard input from the file on the right and inputs it into the program on the left.
+`<` takes the standard input from the file on the right instead of keyboard and inputs it into the program on the left.

 # pipe